 - Changes to the recruitment process so candidates with disabilities or health conditions can be considered for the role.

 - Creating simple adjustments in the working environment to allow someone to manage the symptoms of their condition.
 For example, allowing an employee with social anxiety disorder to work at a quiet working station.

-- Implementing physical changes to the workplace, such as installing a wheelchair ramp to accommodate for wheelchair users or audio-visual fire alarms to accommodate for deaf employees.
+- Implementing physical changes to the workplace, such as installing a wheelchair ramp to accommodate wheelchair users or audio-visual fire alarms to accommodate deaf or employees with hearing loss.

 - Allowing employees who become disabled to make a phased return to work, including flexi-time or part-time working.

 - Offering employees accessible recreation and refreshment facilities, including inclusive company socials.